 For an illustration of the use of SAS Foundation Services to access a SAS Services session, see the Sample Web Application (HelloUserWikExample).
-For more information about service deployment, see SAS Foundation Service Deployment and Use in the SAS Web Infrastructure Kit Administrator's Guide.
+For more information about service deployment, see SAS Foundation Service Deployment and Use in the "Foundation Services and WebDAV Server Deployment" chapter in the SAS Intelligence Platform: Web Application Administration Guide.